Non-uniqueness of the steady state for run-and-tumble particles with a double-well interaction potential: Derivation of the results in the symmetric case

-For $\gamma<\gamma_c$, there exists an interval of values of $k_0$ around $k_{0,c}$ where there are three possible values of $k$\footnote{Note that for a given value of $k$ there is however a unique corresponding value of $k_0$, hence in particular the critical value $k_{0,c}=k_0(k_c)$ is uniquely defined.}, see Fig.~\ref{m2vsk}.
 The intermediate value, which is always very close to $k_c$, seems to be unstable and was never observed in the simulations.
-The other two values however can both be realized, depending on the initial condition and on the realization of the noise, leading to two possible stationary states.
-In most cases one of these stationary state has a connected support ($k<k_c$) and the other one has a disconnected support ($k>k_c$).
-An example is shown in Fig.~\ref{fig_bistable} (for $N=100$ particles), where either one or the other stationary state is reached depending on the realization, starting from the same initial condition.
-In a small region of parameters $k_0$ and $\gamma$ however, we have noticed that both stationary states correspond to $k<k_c$, i.e. to a connected support, see Fig.~\ref{m2vsk}.
-An important consequence of this bistability is that in some range of parameters the transition between a connected and disconnected support is now discontinuous as a function of $k_0$.
+In case (i), the other two values however can both be realized, depending on the initial condition and on the realization of the noise, leading to two possible stationary states.
+An example from numerical simulations is shown in Fig.~\ref{fig_bistable} (for $N=100$ particles), where either one or the other stationary state is reached depending on the realization, starting from the same initial condition.
+The case (ii) is more difficult to observe in numerical simulations as it corresponds to a very limited range of parameters, and it is not clear whether both solutions are indeed stable in this case.

+Note that an important consequence of this bistability is that in some range of parameters the transition between a connected and disconnected support is now discontinuous as a function of $k_0$.
 Finally, there are two interesting questions for future investigations.
 It would be nice to be able to prove the stability properties of the different stationary solutions at infinite $N$.
-It is an open question whether at finite $N$ the system can transition from one stationary state to the other over an extremely long period of time. \\
+It is an open question whether at finite $N$ the system can transition from one stationary state to the other over an extremely long period of time.} \\

 {\bf Limit $\gamma \to 0^+$.} It is possible to obtain more quantitative results concerning this bistability in the limit where $\gamma \to 0^+$.
 In that limit the particles spend most of the time in the vicinity of the fixed points $\pm y_1$ and $\pm y_3$, and the stationary density becomes \bea && \rho_s(x) = \frac{1}{4} \left( \delta(x+y_1) + \delta(x-y_3) + \delta(x-y_1) + \delta(x+y_3) \right) \quad , \quad k \geq k_c \;, \\ && \rho_s(x) = \frac{1}{2} \left( \delta(x+y_1) + \delta(x-y_1) \right) \quad , \quad k < k_c \;. \eea The fact that all weights are equal is a consequence of our assumption that the stationary density is even and of the symmetry between $+$ and $-$ particles.
 Note that for $k=k_c$ the points $\pm y_1=\pm y_2$ are still fixed points of the dynamics, so that this limiting case is in the continuity of $k>k_c$.
 One thus has, denoting $y_i=y_i(k)$ to emphasize their dependence in $k$, \bea && m_2(k)= \frac{1}{2} (y_1(k)^2 + y_3(k)^2 ) \quad , \quad k \geq k_c \;, \\ && m_2(k) = y_1(k)^2 \quad , \quad k < k_c \;, \nn \eea The function $m_2(k)$ is right-continuous at $k=k_c=3/2^{2/3}$, but it exhibits a jump at the left, equal to \be \Delta m_2 = m_2(k_c)-m_2(k_c^-) = - \frac{1}{2} (y_1(k_c)^2 - y_3(k_c)^2) = - \frac{k_c}{2} = - \frac{3}{2^{5/3}} \;, \ee since $y_1(k_c)^2=2^{4/3}$ and $y_3(k_c)^2=2^{-2/3}$.
 This jump becomes smooth for $\gamma>0$, as we have already discussed and as can be seen in Fig.~\ref{m2vsk}.
 This jump implies that, for some values of $k_0$, there are 2 possible values of $k$ which satisfy \be k_0 = k + 3 m_2(k) \;, \ee one for $k<k_c$ and one for $k\geq k_c$.
 For $\gamma=0^+$ this happens in the range \be k_0 \in [k_c + \frac{3}{2} (y_1(k_c)^2+ y_3(k_c)^2) , k_c + 3 y_1(k_c)^2 ] = [ \frac{21}{2^{5/3}}, \frac{15}{2^{2/3}} ] = [6.6145..., 9.4494...] \;. \ee